mehrdad-zade/anythingllm-vscode-extension/README.md

 This extension integrates a locally installed [AnythingLLM](https://anythingllm.com/desktop) instance with Visual Studio Code.
 It offers a lightweight and secure alternative to cloud-based assistants like GitHub Copilot.

-The benifit of using this is to save $$ on a chat-bot like ChatGPT's paid version, as well as GitHub Copilot subscription fees and pay as-you-go.
+The benefit of using this is to save $$ on a chat-bot like ChatGPT's paid version, as well as GitHub Copilot subscription fees and pay as-you-go.

 ---